Will-McBurney/cs4730-sp24-uva.github.io/index.markdown

 These games *must* be played for class, as you will be analyzing them for papers you will write in the class.

-* _A Short Hike_ by adamgryu - Available at https://adamgryu.itch.io/a-short-hike, Steam, Switch, and other major consoles (you will need to complete this game, but it only takes a few hours and is not skill intensive)
+* _A Short Hike_ by adamgryu - Available at [itch.io](https://adamgryu.itch.io/a-short-hike), [Steam](https://store.steampowered.com/app/1055540/A_Short_Hike/?curator_clanid=21961041), [Switch](https://www.nintendo.com/store/products/a-short-hike-switch/), and other major consoles.
+You will need to complete this game, but it only takes a few hours and is not skill intensive.
-* _Celeste_ by Maddy Makes Games - Available at https://mattmakesgames.itch.io/celeste, Steam, Switch and other major consoles (you will *not* need to fully complete this game, but you will need to get a few levels in)
+* _Celeste_ by Maddy Makes Games - Available at [itch.io](https://mattmakesgames.itch.io/celeste), [Steam](https://store.steampowered.com/app/504230/Celeste/), [Switch](https://www.nintendo.com/store/products/celeste-switch/) and other major consoles.
+You will *not* need to fully complete this game, but you will need to get a few levels in.

+You do not necessarily have to own a copy of these games if you want to play someone else's _legal_ copy of the game.

 You will also play a game of your own choosing.